rjfourie/cloud1/README.md

 # cloud1

-# my process in how I did Cloud-1
+The process in how created Cloud-1:

 - Launch RDS Database with MySQL engine
    - containing:
       - Multi AZ Deployment (synchronously replicates data to standby instance)